 “That is how my grandfather used to tell us in a game of spinning wheel/ recite a amorfino to see if he/she will stay.”

-Montubios also characterize themselves with their rich variety of oral tradition, legends, myths, prayers, and Indigenous chants.
+Montubios also characterize themselves with their rich variety of oral tradition, legends, myths, prayers, and chants.
 Because of this, they preserved Indigenous oral tradition like the story of Maria Guare, Tigre y Leon, El Tin Tin, San Isidrio Labrador, la Canoa de la Parida, and el Diablo y las Espuelas de Oro.
-Montubios also love to go to rodeo and compete against each other in the arena.
-Girls as young as seven years old participate in competitions to demonstrate their astounding ability to tame a horse thrice their size.
+Montubios also love to go to rodeo and compete with each other in the arena.
+Girls and boys as young as seven years old participate in competitions to demonstrate their astounding ability to tame a horse thrice their size.

 As I mentioned before, Pueblo Montubio is a mix of African, Spanish, and Indigenous ancestry.
 The Indigenous ancestry is also a mix, too, ever since some people of the Guancavilca, Manta, Puna, and Chono people mixed with each other as a result of Spanish colonization in the 17th century.
 Unlike the Guankavilca people in Santa Elena Peninsula,, Montubios come from a mixed Indigenous background which makes it difficult for them to trace their lineage to a specific or specific tribes.

 Most Ecuadorians view Montubios as unintelligent and dirty countrymen who contribute nothing to society.
 Also, since Ecuadorians are rooted in classism, Montubios and Cholos rank at the bottom of the social pyramid.
 Beginning in the 1980s, Pueblo Montubio made an effort to push for national recognition as a people with their ethnic culture that sets them apart from their Indigenous coastal relatives and Andean communities.